jeremyjung/react-auth-demo/README.md

 If another application is using port 3000, either close the app or look at the console to see if an alternate port has been selected.

-To quit, you'll have to hit ctrl-c twice.

 ### Authentication details
 The application sends a basic http authentication request to the `/user_token` endpoint.
 If the credentials are incorrect, a 401 status code will be returned.
 If successful, a json payload will be returned in the following format: